Poole High School: History

 Redevelopments have included the new main school canteen, an English block, extensions to the Art and Science blocks, and the Merchants' Hall, which includes a canteen for the sixth-form and seminar rooms.

 At its 2011 OFSTED inspection, the school was graded as 'good'.

 From September 2013, the school has admitted students in Year 7, taking the total number of students in attendance at PHS to over 1900, making it one of the larger schools in the country.

 Work completed over summer 2014 focused on extending the life of the newly named "Shaftesbury Centre".
 The name of the building was chosen to honour the 9th Earl of Shaftesbury, who opened the school in 1939.

 Before 2017 the school operated a house system, in every house, there were two registration groups per year.
-The houses were called Jolliffe, Garland, Lester, Masters, Thompson, White, Spurrier and Harbin.
+The houses were called Jolliffe, Garland, Lester, Masters, Thompson, Spurrier and Harbin.
 In 2017, Spurrier and Harbin, were abolished and Year Eleven pupils were placed in a separate year eleven group.
 However all elements of the house system were suspended from 2017 apart from for Sports Day activities.

-In September 2019 Poole high school officially turned on its PV system, 592 panels generating 185 kWh of electricity.
+In September 2019, Poole High School officially turned on its PV system, 592 panels generating 185 kWh of electricity.